hartleybrody/simple_static/README.md

 # Simple Static
 Create a simple static website using python and jinja templates.

-Simple Static has four pieces:
+Simple Static has a few pieces:

 1. A `build` command that renders jinja templates to an output directory
 2. A `serve` command that runs a local server & watches for changes to rebuild the site
 3. A config parser that reads an optional `config.yaml` file to specify settings & add global context variables
 4. Support for collecting a series of templates as "posts" and gathering common information to render them in a list
+5. A plugin system to run your python scripts after your site is built

 That's it.